QHackBench: Benchmarking Large Language Models for Quantum Code Generation Using PennyLane Hackathon Challenges: Introduction and Motivation

 \section{Introduction and Motivation}

-Quantum computing has emerged as a transformative technology, enabling solutions to classically intractable problems~\cite{arute2019quantum}.
-With the increasing adoption of hybrid quantum-classical computing, tools such as PennyLane have gained prominence, facilitating Quantum Machine Learning (QML) and variational circuit optimization~\cite{Bergholm2018PennyLane}.
+Quantum computing has emerged as a transformative technology, offering approaches for potentially solving problems considered classically intractable~\cite {arute2019quantum,kashif:2025computational,kashif:2022_demonstrating}.
+With the increasing adoption of hybrid quantum-classical computing, tools such as PennyLane have gained prominence \cite{Bergholm2018PennyLane}, facilitating Quantum Machine Learning (QML) and variational circuit optimization \cite{biamonte2017quantum, zaman2023survey, innan2025optimizing,innan2025qnn,innan2025next}.
 However, programming in quantum frameworks remains challenging due to the complexity of quantum circuits and domain-specific syntax.

-Large Language Models (LLMs) such as GPT-4 have demonstrated remarkable performance in classical code generation and completion~\cite{Dupuis2024QiskitAssistant}.
+Large Language Models (LLMs)~\cite{shao2024survey} such as GPT-4 have demonstrated remarkable performance in classical code generation and completion~\cite{Dupuis2024QiskitAssistant}.
 However, their capabilities in quantum programming, particularly within the PennyLane framework, remain largely unexamined.
 Existing benchmarks, such as Qiskit HumanEval, primarily evaluate LLM performance for IBM's Qiskit framework~\cite{Vishwakarma2024QiskitHumanEval}, leaving a significant gap in assessing LLM effectiveness for PennyLane-based quantum programming.
 This gap is critical, as PennyLane provides unique features such as automatic differentiation for QML and seamless hardware integration~\cite{Bergholm2018PennyLane}, necessitating a dedicated benchmark.

-To address this issue, we introduce a novel benchmarking approach leveraging \textit{Quantum Hackathon Challenges (QHack 2023-2024)} as an evaluation dataset along with our baseline evaluation framework.
-Our framework employs both vanilla prompting and Retrieval-Augmented Generation (RAG) and a more complicated agent setup in consideration of different usage scenarios in cooperate with the modern LLM agentic systems. leveraging a diverse set of model families for enhanced flexibility and performance.
-Based on this, we systematically analyze LLM-generated quantum code.
-We compare a wide range of configurations within our evaluation framework to establish a comprehensive baseline on our proposed benchmark.
-Our study reveals that although RAG improves accuracy in specific scenarios, such as reducing hallucinated API calls and refining circuit structure, existing foundation models still exhibit notable limitations in generating reliable quantum code.
+To address this issue, we introduce a novel benchmarking approach that leverages \textit{Quantum Hackathon Challenges (QHack 2023–2024)} as an evaluation dataset, integrated with our baseline evaluation framework.
+The framework incorporates both vanilla prompting and Retrieval-Augmented Generation (RAG), as well as a more complex agentic setup, to account for diverse usage scenarios aligned with modern LLM-based systems.
+It further employs a diverse set of model families to enhance flexibility and performance.
+Within this setting, we systematically analyze LLM-generated quantum code and compare a wide range of configurations to establish a comprehensive baseline on our proposed benchmark.
+Our study shows that while RAG improves accuracy in specific cases, such as reducing hallucinated API calls and refining circuit structures, current foundation models still face significant limitations in generating reliable quantum code.